Wiros9/book/docs/tested/test_i18n.rst

 .. to run (almost) only this test:

     $

     Doctest init:

     >>> from lino import startup
-    >>> startup('lino_book.projects.docs.settings.demo')
+    >>> startup('lino_book.projects.min9.settings')
     >>> from lino.api.shell import *

 Users Overview in different languages
 =====================================

 We use the `users.UsersOverview` table for testing some basic i18n functionality.
 Since we are interested only in the column headers and not to see all users, we add a filter:

 >>> kw = dict(known_values=dict(username='robin'))